Sterling Bank (Nigeria): History

-Sterling Bank originally incorporated in 1960 as Nigeria Acceptances Limited (NAL).
-The Bank was licensed as Nigeria's first merchant Bank in 1969.
-Consequent to the indigenisation decree of 1972, the Bank became fully government owned and was managed in partnership with Grindlays Bank Limited, Continental International Finance Company Illinois and American Express Bank Limited between 1974 and 1992.
-In 1992, the Bank was partly privatised and listed as a public company on the Nigeria Stock Exchange (NSE).
-Eight years later, in 2000, the Federal Government sold its residual interest in the Bank, effectively making it a fully privatised institution.
+Sterling Bank traces its origins to Nigeria Acceptances Limited (NAL), which was incorporated on 25 November 1960 as a private liability company.
+NAL was licensed in 1969 as Nigeria's first merchant bank.
+Following the Nigerian Enterprises Promotion (Indigenisation) Decree of 1972, the bank became fully government-owned, and from 1974 to 1992 it was managed in partnership with Grindlays Bank Limited, Continental International Finance Company of Illinois, and American Express Bank Limited.
+In April 1992, NAL was partially privatised and listed on the Nigerian Stock Exchange.
+In 2000, the federal government divested its residual interest, completing the privatisation.